Computer Services for Faculty

 CETS provides assistance on specifications for research computers.
 Also, system administration service is available, charged by the hour.
 Network-attached, backed-up disk space is available, charged by the gigabyte.
 CETS also provides a wide range of systems administration and design services for High Performance Computing on Linux needs.
 Contact firstname.lastname@example.org.

-From any SEAS account, personal web pages may be served to the Internet using a Linux/Apache Web Server.
-Several other web services are available, including the ability to create cgi scripts for coursework and course support.
-Contact email@example.com for details.
+From any SEAS account, personal web pages may be served to the internet using a Linux/Apache web server.
+Several other web services are available, including the ability to create CGI scripts for coursework and course support.
+See the CGI Access Answers article for more information.

 Research labs may run their own web servers, but they need to be registered with CETS and security needs to be maintained on the servers.
 Security may be managed by the researchers themselves, by contract with CETS or as part of the CIS Service Center.